 The crafts persons of Bikna are organised under the Bankura Bikna Hastajata Dokra Kutir Shilpa Kalyan Samity.
 The society has a two storied building having a workshed at the ground floor and two furnished rooms with attached bath in the 1st floor where guests can stay during their visit.
 At the entrance there are 4 sales counters from where one can purchase dokra products.
 Office room and Community Museum are also present.
 Witness the master pieces at the Community Museum.

-The Dokra artists of Bikna celebrate a village fair called Dokra Mela at every year in November.
+The Dokra artists of Bikna celebrate an annual village fair called Dokra Mela at every year in November.
 This year the festival will be celebrated on November 3 to 5, 2017 at Bikna.
+The folk artists will perform puppetry, Chau and Baul songs at this festival.
+One of the major attraction of this folk festival will be the musical collaboration between Tita Nzebi who presents music from Gabon/France and artists from Bengal on November 3.